Indian superstars Jeev, Bhullar, Chawrasia and Kapur set for IGPL UAE - www.lokmattimes.com

 Now it is milestone for the young IGPL, as it brings a long list of Indian golfing superstars to the Middle-East.

-“It is a big moment for IGPL, as we move abroad for the first time carrying a new Indian golf product.
+"It is a big moment for IGPL, as we move abroad for the first time carrying a new Indian golf product.
 It has achieved a lot of success at home across the nine events, including the Bharath Classic.
-We see IGPL Invitational 2025 UAE hosted by Shiv Kapur in Dubai as a major step forward to making this Tour global,” said Uttam Singh Mundy, the CEO of IGPL.
+We see IGPL Invitational 2025 UAE hosted by Shiv Kapur in Dubai as a major step forward to making this Tour global," said Uttam Singh Mundy, the CEO of IGPL, as quoted from a release by IGPL.

-“The mix of young and the experienced and the ladies has been phenomenal.
-The success of Pranavi Urs in IGPL Mumbai was a proof of how good it was to create a platform for women to compete and sharpen their skills while playing alongside top men pros.
+"The mix of young and the experienced and the ladies has been phenomenal.
+The success of Pranavi Urs in IGPL Mumbai was a proof of how good it was to create a platform for women to compete and sharpen their skills while playing alongside top men pros," he added.

-“The next step will be when one of the youngsters like Kartik Singh, Veer Ganapathy and Raghav Chugh lift one of the IGPL Trophies.
-They have all come close and now all that remains is to close the deal.”
+"The next step will be when one of the youngsters like Kartik Singh, Veer Ganapathy and Raghav Chugh lift one of the IGPL Trophies.
+They have all come close and now all that remains is to close the deal," he noted.

 Shiv Kapur, who this week plays a dual role as a player and a host, said, "This is an event we have been working on for very long and we have the best of best in the IGPL family."